-2017 Western Junior champion William Mouw of Chino, California, is expected to defend his title June 18-21 at Evanston Golf Club in Skokie, Illinois.
+2017 Western Junior champion William Mouw of Chino, California, will to defend his title June 18-21 at Evanston Golf Club in Skokie, Illinois.

-This year's field is expected to include 2017 Western Junior champion William Mouw of Chino, California.
-Mouw strolled away from the field at Park Ridge Country Club to win the 100th Western Junior.
+Mouw, a 17-year-old AJGA Rolex All-American who has committed to play college golf at Pepperdine, strolled away from the field at Park Ridge Country Club in Park Ridge, Illinois, to win the 100th Western Junior.
 His 72-hole total of 266 tied the 72-hole record set by Hunter Mahan in 1999 on the Tradition course at Treetops Sylvan Resort in Michigan.

 - Piot, Yuan take lead into final round

 - Deogun, Reddig, Hudson share first round lead

 Play continues Wednesday